How Roji Health Intelligence Began

 One of the First Medicare-Approved Data Registries

-Beginning with ICLOPS Profiler in spring 2002, which used practice data to reach out to chronically ill patients and convey standards of care, the team refined and evolved data extraction capability.
+Beginning with technology that used practice data to reconnect with chronically ill patients and bring them back to the exam room to address outcomes, the team refined and evolved data extraction capability.
 By 2004, we had created the first ICLOPS Registry.
 In fall of that year, when Medicare commissioned the AMA to develop Category II Procedure Codes, we were ready and quickly able to adapt pre-existing customized codes to the new system.

 More milestones followed.
 By 2006, the company had signed its first two networks for Clinical Integration Services.
 The following year, we released our new, fully functioning, patient-centric Registry, including performance measurement for PQRI (later called PQRS) and Clinical Integration, with input capability for quality data.
 In January 2008, Medicare approved the company as one of the first 12 Registries to report for PQRI.